 Another indicator that everyone in the tourist business is looking at is the price of gasoline.
 Perhaps no other commodity in the world is so closely scrutinized by so many for so many different reasons as is gasoline.
 While the price of gas is no bargain by historical measures, it has retreated from its highs earlier this year above $4.00/gallon and the direction of prices can often be as is big a factor as the actual cost of gasoline when it comes to how tourists plan their summer holidays.
 A recent survey by the U.S Travel Association seems to confirm that the price of getting from here to there won’t be a deterrent to tourists this vacation season.
 Their survey cites a 65% increase in the number of respondents who said that they will be taking at least one vacation between May and October this year versus 2011.
 Information on tourism from AAA is also closely watched by the restaurant and hospitality industry and their report on Memorial Day vacation plans also paints a somewhat rosy picture of the overall tourism season.
 Their Memorial Day study, which analysts say is an accurate bellwether indicator for the entire travel season, indicates that 34.8 million Americans plan on taking trips of at least 50 miles or more over the holiday weekend, which is up by more than 500,000 over last year’s report.

 Restaurants large and small are gearing up for what they expect to be a banner summer, and hiring new staff is only part of the game planning taking place in the industry to make ready for hungry hordes.
 Advertising is a big expense for any restaurant or restaurant group so how, where, and when they spend their advertising dollars is critical to keeping their dining rooms cool and their kitchens hot.
-There’s been a surge in local marketing efforts provided by companies like Qualified Impressions to increase restaurants profiles on the web via search engine optimization and pay per click marketing.
+There’s been a surge in local marketing efforts to increase restaurants profiles on the web via search engine optimization and pay per click marketing.
 Many in the industry are using information pointing to a strong tourist season to adjust their advertising campaigns to the spring and summer months while creating ads and promotions specifically tailored to the summer tourist.
 Those restaurants located on American highways, interstates, and large local thoroughfares are particularly sensitive about their advertising dollars because they are competing in a very crowded marketplace so every dollar spent has to return a carload of hungry travelers to their establishments otherwise it was money ill-spent.
 Given lower gas prices and the prospects that significantly more tourists will be taking to the roads is music to their collective ears and hopefully will be a tune that they and everyone in the industry can sing all the way to the bank.

 It’s great to hear that more people are planning to take vacations this summer season.
 While its good news for everyone that relies on tourism to make a living its also good news on another level.
 People only plan vacations and leisure travel when they feel good, have a few more dollars to spend, and are more hopeful about the future.
 To me, reports that indicate that more people will be enjoying leisurely activities says that perhaps the worst from the darkest days of the recent economic collapse are behind us and that while there’s still a long way to go, at least many people seem to feel comfortable and upbeat enough to want to come out from hiding and enjoy themselves a bit.
 Good vibes are contagious and this is just the sort of contagion that is worth catching.